7 Easy-to-Launch Side Hustles for Writers in 2023

 - Apply to the most recent jobs only.
 This way, you’ll catch the juiciest offers and make sure they are not taken yet.

-- Take a one-time writing gig with the possibility of extension.
-Clients often look for long-term collaborations, but you should not necessarily agree to it right away.
-First, make sure you feel comfortable and the work is paid per your agreement.
+- Take a one-time writing gig with the possibility of an extension.
+Clients often look for long-term collaborations, but you should not necessarily agree to them right away.
+First, ensure you feel comfortable, and the work is paid per your agreement.

 - Don’t worry about the number of connects.
 You need connects to apply for jobs.
 However, Upwork gives many opportunities to earn them, such as “rate the conversation with the client.”

 - 20% of your earnings will be deducted as an Upwork fee.
 You have to pay this fee apart from the taxes.
 It costs a lot!
-However, the fee will go down to 10% once you make over $500 with one client.
+However, the fee will decrease to 10% once you make over $500 with one client.

 - Don’t move your first collaboration off Upwork.
-Some freelancers find writings gigs on Upwork and negotiate the conditions off the platform.
+Some freelancers find writing gigs on Upwork and negotiate the conditions off the platform.
 This way, you are not protected!
-The client can stop responding at any time or disappear without paying for your work.
+The client can stop responding anytime or disappear without paying for your work.
 Keep it in mind.

 Ghostwriting is a way to get paid to write articles without being credited as an author.

 The logic is simple.
 You write content for businesses that post it on behalf of their name or for individuals who want to use it for particular needs, like e-book creation.

 In the case of ghostwriting, you write for money.
 Nothing else.
 No fame, no author mentions, no backlinks to your site, nothing.
 Once you deliver the required work, the content is not yours anymore.
 The client can use it according to their needs.

 It’s similar to Upwork, and you can definitely use this platform to search for ghostwriting gigs.